Vishalmunagekar/study/README.md

     - Abstract Classes: The abstract class `Vehicle` defines abstract methods `start()` and `stop()`, along with a concrete method `fuel()`.
 Subclasses `Car` and `Bike` provide specific implementations for the abstract methods, while inheriting the concrete method.

-2. **Encapsulation -**
+2. **Encapsulation (also Getters/Setters) -**
 - **Concept** : Encapsulation is the process of bundling data (fields) and methods (functions) that operate on the data into a single unit, usually a class.
 It helps in protecting the data from unauthorized access and modification.
 - **Usage** : In my projects, all classes demonstrate encapsulation by bundling data and the methods that manipulate that data together.
 - **Example** : Consider a User class.
 The class has private data members, and for these data members, it provides public methods (getters and setters) to allow controlled manipulation and access.

-3. **Modularity -**
-- **Concept** : Modularity involves dividing a project into separate, self-contained modules.
-This approach improves code readability and maintainability by organizing related functionality into distinct units.
-- **Implementation** : The concept of packages in Java helps achieve modularity.
-By grouping related classes and interfaces into packages, we create well-defined modules within the project.
-- **Usage** : In my projects, I have implemented modularity by creating different modules such as User, Pizza, Order, and Address.
-Each module encapsulates its respective functionality, making the codebase more organized and easier to manage.

-4. **Hierarchy**
+3. **Inheritance (Parent and child relationship)**
-- **Concept** : Hierarchy in OOP is the ranking or ordering of abstractions.
+- **Concept** : Inheritance in OOP is the ranking or ordering of abstractions.
 It allows for code reusability by defining relationships between classes and objects.
-- **Types of Hierarchies** : There are two main types of hierarchies in OOP:
+- **Types of Inheritance** : There are two main types of hierarchies in OOP:
 	1. **“IS–A” hierarchy : Inheritance** : This type of hierarchy allows a subclass to inherit properties and methods from a superclass, promoting code reuse and logical structuring.
 		- `Rose` "is-a" `flower`
 		- `Employee` "is-a" `person`
 		- `Student` "is-a" `person`
 		- `Rectangle` "is-a" `Shape`
-	2. **“PART–OF” hierarchy : Association** : This type of hierarchy defines how objects are associated with each other.
+	2. **“PART–OF” Inheritance : Association** : This type of hierarchy defines how objects are associated with each other.
 Aggregation represents a weak association where the lifetime of the part is independent of the whole, while composition represents a strong association where the part's lifetime is dependent on the whole.
 		- There are two types of **Association**
 			- **Aggregation (Loose coupling)**
 				- `Wallet` has `Money` but `money` doesn’t need to have `Wallet` necessarily